-The Commission has addressed most of the issues raised in stakeholder submissions in the draft determination.
-This section addresses some of the issues raised in submissions that were not directly addressed in the determination.
+The Commission has addressed most of the issues raised in stakeholder submissions in the final determination.
+This section addresses some of the issues raised in submissions to the consultation paper and to the draft determination that were not directly addressed in the determination.

-Stakeholder Topic Issue AEMC Response GDF Suez Role of the Reliability Panel The Reliability Panel should be required to consult on development of the SRS in accordance with the standard rules consultation procedures.
+Stakeholder Issue AEMC response GDF Suez (Consultation paper submission) The Reliability Panel should be required to consult on development of the SRS in accordance with the standard rules consultation procedures.
 The Commission considers that the Reliability Panel's existing processes provide adequate transparency and accountability in the development of the SRS.
-GDF Suez SRAS definition GDFSAE supports the removal of primary and secondary restart definitions, although it might lead to some existing (cheaper) SRAS sources no longer qualifying.
+GDF Suez (Consultation paper submission) GDFSAE supports the removal of primary and secondary restart definitions, although it might lead to some existing (cheaper) SRAS sources no longer qualifying.
 This could potentially result in higher SRAS costsClear guidelines are necessary to provide potential SRAS providers with guidance regarding what factors will be taken into account when assessing potential SRAS sources.
 The Commission considers that the removal of the definitions of primary and secondary services should not reduce the likelihood of lower reliability or cheaper sources of SRAS qualifying to provide restart services.
 If anything, the Commission considers that relaxation of the current definitions should expand the potential range of restart services.
-Grid Australia Modelling AEMO's proposed use of dynamic system modelling would provide some additional certainty regarding the ability of procured SRAS to restore the system.
+Grid Australia (Consultation paper submission) AEMO's proposed use of dynamic system modelling would provide some additional certainty regarding the ability of procured SRAS to restore the system.
 However, AEMO's proposal may be limited to specific SRAS and may not extend to modelling the system and assessment of critical loads and other circumstances.
-The Commission considers that the form of AEMO's power system modelling can be addressed as part of the development of the SRAS Guideline.
-Under the Commission's draft more preferable rule, the SRAS Guideline will be developed by AEMO in accordance with the rules consultation procedures and stakeholders will be able to provide commentary on the appropriate form of power system modelling of SRAS through that process.
-Macquarie Generation Competition in SRAS SRAS competition could be facilitated by publication of tender results at the sub-region level.
+The Commission considers that the form of AEMO's power system modelling can be addressed as part of the development of the SRAS Guidelines.
+Under the Commission's draft more preferable rule, the SRAS Guidelines will be developed by AEMO in accordance with the rules consultation procedures and stakeholders will be able to provide commentary on the appropriate form of power system modelling of SRAS through that process.
+Macquarie generation (Consultation paper submission) SRAS competition could be facilitated by publication of tender results at the sub-region level.
 This would provide more effective price signals.
-The Commission considers that publication of cost and quantity data at this level of detail may further reduce the effectiveness of competition in those
+The Commission considers that publication of cost and quantity data at this level of detail may further reduce the effectiveness of competition in those sub-networks where competition is already